RemixFusion: Residual-based Mixed Representation for Large-scale Online RGB-D Reconstruction: EXPERIMENTS

 \subsubsection{Residual-based bundle adjustment}

 Another key insight of our method is the residual-based bundle adjustment (RBA for short).
 Here we evaluate the effectiveness of our residual-based bundle adjustment for pose refinement.
-We compare our method to the traditional bundle adjustment that optimizes the individual pose variables (\fix{TBA} for short).
+We compare our method to the traditional bundle adjustment (\fix{TBA} for short) that optimizes the individual pose variables.
 Additionally, we validate the effectiveness of our proposed gradient amplification (GA for short).

 Compared to the commonly used bundle adjustment, which individually optimizes the pose of each frame, our proposed method employs a single MLP for 6D residual pose prediction, offering enhanced global consistency.
 Table~\ref{tab:ablation-ba} illustrates that the average ATE RMSE without bundle adjustment (baseline) is 6.39cm.
 Applying the RBA instead of TBA for pose refinement reduces the error marginally from 5.74cm to 5.68cm.
 Introducing GA to help bundle adjustment results in improved pose estimation for both TBA and RBA.
 Moreover, using RBA with GA reduces the error from 5.68cm to 4.61cm, resulting in an improvement of over 1cm.
-This proves the effectiveness of the proposed gradient amplification, which is simple yet necessary for the residual-based BA in large-scale scenes.
+This proves the effectiveness of the proposed gradient amplification, which is simple yet effective for the residual-based BA in large-scale scenes.
 Figure~\ref{fig:exp-bavis} demonstrates the comparison of different methods on \texttt{foobar} of \texttt{BS3D}, which validates the effectiveness and necessity of the proposed residual-based bundle adjustment and gradient amplification.
 In summary, the proposed residual-based BA can focus on detailed refinement of the initial camera poses and significantly improve the accuracy of pose estimation in large-scale scenes.